Uberspace/lab/source/guide_redmine.rst

 Installation
 ============

-You may follow the official installation_ guide of Redmine for almost all steps, except for the step “Test the installation / Installing web server”.
+This instruction follows the official installation_ guide of Redmine for almost all steps, except for the step “Test the installation / Installing web server”.

 Download_ and extract Redmine in the desired version.
 Ruby should not be stored